raydenlim/tp/docs/UserGuide.md

 :information_source: **Note**:

 * The name of the student must exist in F.A.K.E.J.A.R.V.I.S.
-* The session with the session number must not already exist in F.A.K.E.J.A.R.V.I.S.
+* The session with the session number must not exist in F.A.K.E.J.A.R.V.I.S.

 </md>
 </div>